iMichaelOwolabi/my-diarium-backend/README.md

 # my-diarium-backend
-My Diarium is something like a journal where where users make a record of their daily activities which we then refer to as memories
+My Diarium is something like a journal where users make a record of their daily activities which we then refer to as memories